Time-reversal symmetry breaking superconductivity in the presence of loop-current fluctuations

 To assess the presence of long-range order, we examine the system size $L$-dependence of the structure factors, which qualitatively reflects the behavior of the correlation length $\xi$, as shown in Fig.~\ref{Fig_3}.
 In a disordered phase (i.e., $\xi\ll L$), the structure factor becomes independent of $L$ and saturates to a value proportional to $\xi^2$.
 Conversely, in an ordered phase (i.e., $\xi\gg L$), it is limited by the system size and grows with increasing $L$.
-For the ILC structure factor in Figs.~\ref{Fig_3} (a) and (b), the $L$-dependence is suppressed by doping $x$ but enhanced by the interlayer repulsion $V$ near half-filling.
-In contrast, the IS-SC exhibits significant $L$-dependence over a broad doping range (Figs.~\ref{Fig_3} (c) and (d)), which is suppressed by $V$ near half-filling (e.g., for $V=0.3$ in panel (d)).
-Notably, the most pronounced $L$-dependence for the IS-SC occurs approximately where it vanishes for the ILC, underscoring the competition between these orders and supporting the picture of ILC fluctuations mediating pairing.
+For the ILC structure factor in Figs.~\ref{Fig_3}(a) and (b), the $L$-dependence is suppressed by doping $x$ but enhanced by the interlayer repulsion $V$ near half-filling.
+In contrast, the IS-SC exhibits significant $L$-dependence over a broad doping range (as shown in Figs.~\ref{Fig_3}(c) and (d)), which is suppressed by $V$ near half-filling (e.g., especially for $V=0.3$ in panel (d)).
+Notably, the most pronounced $L$-dependence for the IS-SC occurs approximately where the ILC signal is suppressed, highlighting the competition between these two phases and suggesting that SC emerges where LC fluctuations become dominant.